Hernia Mesh LawsuitRequest Free Consultation

 How do Permanent Mesh Devices fail?

-Based on research conducted by the FDA and scientific, peer-reviewed literature from the scientific community, these permanent mesh devices are subject to infections, overall failure resulting in a recurence of the hernia, adhesion and obstruction of the large or small intestine, bleeding, abnormal connection between other organs and vessels, seroma (fluid build-up), and creating a hernia in a new location.
-Many main manufacturers of this hernia mesh product recalled their products as they were determines to be the main cause of bowel perforation and obstruction in patients.
+Based on research conducted by the FDA and scientific, peer-reviewed literature from the scientific community, these permanent mesh devices are subject to infections, overall failure resulting in a recurrence of the hernia, adhesion and obstruction of the large or small intestine, bleeding, abnormal connection between other organs and vessels, seroma (fluid build-up), and creating a hernia in a new location.
+Many main manufacturers of this hernia mesh product recalled their products as they were determined to be the main cause of bowel perforation and obstruction in patients.
 Click here to see the FDA’s report on hernia mesh complications.

 Who is responsible?

 The first of the mesh products to become problematic were from a surgical device company called Ethicon.
 They were approved by the FDA in 2010, but in 2016 Ethicon began issuing recalls for their mesh products.
-The material used in the mesh products triggered a response from the immune system causing sever inflammation resulting in seromas, infections, and scar tissue being formed.
+The material used in the mesh products triggered a response from the immune system causing severe inflammation resulting in seromas, infections, and scar tissue being formed.

-Atrium’s C-Qur mesh products also came under fire of many legal suits for surgeries from 2006 to 2015.
+Atrium’s C-Qur mesh products also came under the fire of many legal suits for surgeries from 2006 to 2015.
 Their products had a coating called O3FA on it which would degrade if not stored under proper conditions Patients who used the C-Qur products experienced immune system responses and potentially fatal allergic reactions.
 The legal staff at Dan Chapman and Associates is always looking out for our clients and we are constantly investigating companies who have released harmful mesh devices.

 What have we been doing?